fwornle/ui-template/docs/deployment-guide.md

 # AWS Deployment Guide

-This guide walks you through deploying the UI Template application to AWS with multi-environment support (dev, int, prod).
+This guide walks you through deploying the UI Template application to AWS using SST v3.

 ## Architecture Overview